hhajibadri/cse15l-lab-reports/lab1.md

 # Lab 1 Report

-**Here is the "cd" command without any commands, it goes one directory above if possible.**
+**Here is the "cd" command without any commands, it goes one directory above if possible except if it's root.**

 ![Image](Screenshot 2023-10-02 at 10.59.23 AM.png)